draxya/sveltegradienttemplate/README.md

 This was a speedrun website that I created in 30 minutes.
 Don't expect much on responsivity I had no time lol.
-It has a beautiful gradient background that you can use in your projects.
+It has a beautiful animated gradient background that you can use in your projects.
 Peace ✌️ (this is my very first Svelte app btw)

 ![image](https://user-images.githubusercontent.com/68575901/166237885-5b83bf16-8e0f-4582-8109-501e772300fa.png)